-Recent high-profile data security breaches at the IMF, Pentagon and U.S. Senate, and companies like Google, Sony and RSA-to name a few-have elevated concerns about vulnerabilities in the nation's cybersecurity in both the public and private sectors.
+Recent high-profile data security breaches at the International Monetary Fund, Pentagon and US Senate, and companies like Google, Sony, and RSA-to name a few-have elevated concerns about vulnerabilities in the nation's cybersecurity in both the public and private sectors.
 According to the White House Office of Management and Budget, "[t]he dramatic increase in cyber crime and the repeated cyber intrusions into critical infrastructure demonstrate the need for improved security."
-President Barack Obama has described the cyber threat as "one of the most serious economic and national security challenges we face as a nation."2
+President Barack Obama has described the cyber threat as "one of the most serious economic and national security challenges we face as a nation."

-In May, the Obama Administration sent a proposal to Congress designed to lay the foundation for comprehensive cybersecurity legislation.3 In response to the Administration's proposal and recent high-profile cyber attacks, members of both the House and the Senate have introduced a number of bills drafted to address various aspects of the cybersecurity issue.
-In addition, House Speaker John Boehner (R-OH) has appointed Representative Mac Thornberry (R-TX) to oversee an exclusively Republican task force to review and report on the President's proposal, and Senate Majority Leader Harry Reid (D-NV) and Minority Leader Mitch McConnell (R-KY) are working together on a comprehensive cybersecurity legislative package.
+In May 2011, the Obama administration sent a proposal to Congress designed to lay the foundation for comprehensive cybersecurity legislation.
+In response to the administration's proposal and recent high-profile cyber attacks, members of both the House and the Senate have introduced a number of bills drafted to address various aspects of the cybersecurity issue.
+In addition, House Speaker John Boehner (R-OH) has appointed Representative Mac Thornberry (R-TX) to oversee an exclusively Republican task force to review and report on the president's proposal, and Senate Majority Leader Harry Reid (D-NV) and Minority Leader Mitch McConnell (R-KY) are working together on a comprehensive cybersecurity legislative package.

-This article focuses on three of the more recent legislative proposals that would, among other things, require covered business entities to develop and implement data privacy and security programs, notify individuals whose "sensitive personally identifiable information" (SPII) has been compromised, and impose criminal penalties for individuals who intentionally conceal the fact that a data breach has occurred.
+This Advisory focuses on three of the more recent legislative proposals that would, among other things, require covered business entities to develop and implement data privacy and security programs, notify individuals whose sensitive personally identifiable information (SPII) has been compromised, and impose criminal penalties on individuals who intentionally conceal the fact that a data breach has occurred.
 With certain exceptions, all three bills would preempt state laws requiring notification of data security breaches-a welcome relief from the current patchwork of state security breach notification laws.
-It appears that some form of these proposals almost certainly will become federal law, and affected businesses should consider now the potential impact of and implications for their future practices involving SPII.
+It appears that some form of these proposals almost certainly will become federal law,